gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

         using ``$CMAKE`` instead of ``cmake`` and begin the *script* section with a line such as ``- CMAKE=${CMAKE:-$(which cmake)}``.
 Specify a CMake version by setting the *CMAKE* variable to the full executable path for the CMake version you would like to use.
-See also :doc:`containers`.
+See also :ref:`containers`.

     CMAKE_COMPILER_SCRIPT
         CMake command line options for a tool chain.
 A definition is provided by